gloewing/sMTL/README.md

 # sMTL
 ## Repository Description
-Multi-Task Learning for Sparsity Pattern Heterogeneity Repository for code for R Package `sMTL` under development and for code for paper
+Multi-Task Learning for Sparsity Pattern Heterogeneity: A Discrete Optimiztion Approach Repository for code for R Package `sMTL` under development and for code to run analyses and reproduce figures in the paper.

 <br />
 <br />